Dragging

 - An app-owned offset.
 A

 The Drag events arrive ready-made.
-The mouse layer turns a button-held move into MouseKind::Drag (see the event model), so you never track button state yourself.
+The mouse layer turns a button-held move into MouseKind::Drag (see the event model), so the component does not infer held-button state from Moved events.

 Making a built-in draggable